MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/includes/set-up-resource-account-steps.md

 5. Select **Save changes**.

 > [!NOTE]
-> If the resource account requires a phone number, check the **Select location** drop-down in the same **Licenses and Apps** tab to match the intended country code.
+> If the resource account requires a phone number, check that the **Select location** dropdown list in the same **Licenses and Apps** tab matches the intended country code.

 ## Assign a phone number